fsbraun/django-automations/doc/reference.rst

 The automation hook does not display or render anything.
 Its purpose is to send a message to the automation, if a page is viewd.
 If on this page this plugin should be included.
 It offers all receiving automations and its receiver ports.

 An automation declares an receiving slot by defining a method with a name starting with ``receive_``, e.g., ``receive_add_prarticipant_to_webinar``.
 All such slots are open for the Send Message Plugin and the example will appear as "Add participant to webinar" (capitalized, and underscores replaced by spaces).

+The receiver will be passed an optional token and a data object which in this case is the request object.

 Views
 *****